 Join the application for funding a new Swedish PhD programme

-As a Big Science Nation, home to the world’s most brilliant synchrotron, and a hotbed for leading photon science, Sweden aims to take the lead on educating the next generation of synchrotron experts by suggesting a new PhD research programme: The Swedish PhD Programme for Synchrotron Science and Applications.
+As a Big Science Nation, home to the world’s most brilliant synchrotron, and a hotbed for leading photon science, Sweden aims to take the lead on educating the next generation of synchrotron experts by suggesting a new PhD research programme: PRISMAS – PhD Research and Innovation in Synchrotron Methods and Applications in Sweden.

 The programme is envisioned to strengthen the network surrounding Swedish academia and MAX IV with regard to synchrotron methods for research.
 We invite you to get involved in an application for funding through an EU COFUND.
 The COFUND action is a part of the Marie Skłodowska-Curie Actions programme.

 Curious?
 Get involved!
 Inputs requested by Nov 30th

 Researchers from Swedish universities who would like to host a PhD student together with MAX IV are kindly invited to download and fill in this PhD Project Suggestion Template: